Which of the following is NOT a step in reconciling a bank statem... | Study Prep in Pearson+

 1

-Understand the purpose of bank reconciliation: It is the process of ensuring that the company's cash account balance matches the balance reported by the bank in the bank statement.
+Understand the purpose of bank reconciliation: It is the process of comparing the company's cash records with the bank statement to ensure accuracy and identify discrepancies.

-Review the steps typically involved in reconciling a bank statement: These include comparing the bank statement balance with the company's cash account balance, identifying outstanding checks and deposits in transit, and recording journal entries for bank service charges and interest earned.
+Review the typical steps involved in reconciling a bank statement: These include identifying outstanding checks, deposits in transit, and recording journal entries for bank service charges and interest.

-Analyze the options provided in the problem: Determine which activities are directly related to the reconciliation process and which are unrelated.
+Analyze the options provided in the question: Determine which activities are directly related to the reconciliation process and which are unrelated.

-Recognize that preparing a budget for the next fiscal year is not part of the bank reconciliation process.
-Budget preparation is a separate financial planning activity and does not involve reconciling cash balances.
+Recognize that preparing a budget for the next fiscal year is a financial planning activity and not part of the bank reconciliation process.

-Conclude that the correct answer is 'Preparing a budget for the next fiscal year,' as it is unrelated to the steps involved in reconciling a bank statement.
+Conclude that the correct answer is the activity that does not align with the reconciliation process, which is 'Preparing a budget for the next fiscal year.'

 Watch next